Create a load balancing configuration

 Liveness Servers If you enable liveness tests, enter the IP addresses or hostnames that are pinged by the liveness checks.

 - Add and configure additional data centers until they're all configured.

 complete these fields:

 Field Entry Protocol The protocol or scheme for the database, either HTTP or HTTPS.
 Port The port for the test object.
 The default port is 80 which is standard for HTTP.
 For HTTPS, enter 443.
 Test Interval (sec) How often the liveness test occurs in seconds.
 The default is 60 seconds, and a minimum of 10 seconds is required.
 Timeout (sec) The number of seconds the system waits before failing the liveness test.
 The default is 25 seconds.
 Path The path to the test object used for liveness testing.
 The test object resides on your origin.
-Host Header The value of the Host header needed to support liveness tests.
-The Host header is the domain name without the protocol/scheme.
+HTTP Headers Enter the name and value of each HTTP header you want to include in liveness test requests.
+Click + to enter multiple headers.
 Redirects (3XX) Enable to mark the liveness test as failed when the request returns a 3xx (redirection) status code.
 Client Error (4XX) Enable to mark the liveness test as failed when the request returns a 4xx (client error) status code.
 Server Error (5XX) Enable to mark the liveness test as failed when the request returns a 5xx (server error) status code.